-

 - Malware Free Networks (MFN), is a threat detection and disruption service which provides near real-time threat intelligence reflecting current malicious activity targeting NZ organisations.

-- advanced cyber threat detection and disruption (CORTEX) capabilities and services to organisations of national significance
+- Advanced cyber threat detection and disruption (CORTEX) capabilities and services to organisations of national significance

 Contact for further advice: